top of page

 A simple daily practice that steadies me

-10 minutes using a coherent breathing practice.
+10 minutes using the coherent breathing practice.

 A meal I love making for other people